Quick answer

-When steamed until soft, broccoli florets have a natural stem handle that babies can grip easily.
+When steamed until soft, broccoli florets have a natural stem 'handle' that's perfect for little hands learning to self-feed.

 When babies can eat broccoli

-Babies can eat broccoli from around 6 months when starting solids.
+Babies can eat broccoli from around 6 months, once they're starting solids.

-Broccoli must be steamed or cooked until very soft - the florets should mash easily between your fingers.
+Steam or cook broccoli until very soft — the florets should mash easily between your fingers; raw or crunchy broccoli is a choking risk.

 See our first foods for baby guide for more ideas.